Sustainability

 The NGK Group will continue encouraging employees to take the Self-Maintenance Expert Test as well as cultivate voluntary maintenance activities and stimulate greater employee motivation.

-Company name No. of Level 1 examinees No. of employees who passed Level 1 (pass rate) No. of Level 2 examinees No. of employees who passed Level 2 (pass rate)
+Company name Number of Level 1 examinees Number of employees who passed Level 1 (pass rate) Number of Level 2 examinees Number of employees who passed Level 2 (pass rate)